jcaesar/gegensprech/prototyp/README.md

    Blch.

    The next version will have a hole in the case so the microphone can be plugged into the USB sockets directly.
+ * I originally tried to give it a nice MicroUSB plug for power supply - soldering wires to that to steal 5V turned out to be impossible for my shaky fingers.
+   Instead, I just used a cheap USB/TTL cable, for the added benefit that I can debug boot/wifi connection problems without having to open the device.
  * Despite the [model](model.csg) being already optimized to be printable on my third-rate 3D printer, I'll still need to go simpler, since it still failed in several places:
    * The edges of the front wall that slides into the rest of the case develop bulge and become too thick - a rasp fixes that, but maybe I can make them triangular to prevent the problem.
    * Extruder trouble. :(
- * The model has a slight flaw, where the frame surrounding the front was printed twice in once place.
+ * The 3D model had a slight flaw, where the frame surrounding the front was printed twice in once place.
    For the prototype, I corrected that with a knife.
  * The microphone quality is bad - really bad.
    Which I don't understand yet.